uysalaltas/uysalaltas.github.io/_posts/2022-01-08-OpenGL_Imgui.md

 layout: post
 title: "Render an OpenGL scene in ImGui window"
 subtitle: "This post trying to explain how to render OpenGL window in ImGui viewport"
-date: 2022-01-08 00:00:00 -0400
+date: 2022-01-09 00:00:00 -0400
-background: '/img/posts/01.jpg'
+background: '/img/posts/OpenGL_Imgui/pexels1.jpg'
 ---

 The easiest way to add a nice look or functionality to your application developed with OpenGL is to use a GUI library.
 In this way, you will have tools that can be used while developing applications such as buttons, text fields or color picker.
 In this article, I talked about how the window created with OpenGL is rendered within the ImGUI window and how the window is scaled after rendering.

 ## Creating a framebuffer
 We need to create a copy of the scene created with OpenGL and keep this copy in a buffer.
 At this stage, the framebuffer comes to our aid.
-You can find a more detailed article about Framebuffer at [learnopengl.com]({% link https://learnopengl.com/Advanced-OpenGL/Framebuffers %}).
+You can find a more detailed article about Framebuffer at <a href="https://learnopengl.com/Advanced-OpenGL/Framebuffers">learnopengl.com</a>.
 After creating framebuffer we have to attach to a texture for using it.

 Lets create our framebuffer and bind it.